MCZbase/DataShot_DesktopApp/README.md

 loaded back into the database in a csv file that contains a column "barcode", and optionally a column "questions".
 To do this, construct a csv file containing the data to be ingested barcode and any the columns below, and select Action/Load Data from the main menu.
 Column names are case sensitive.
-Exactly these columns must be present (no more, no fewer), but column order does not matter.

-    "barcode","Higher_Geography","SpecificLocality","questions"
+The barcode column must be present along with any of the columns from the list below.
+Column order does not matter.
+Additional columns that are to be skipped may be included if the column name is prefixed with an underscore character "_".

+For Example:

+    "barcode","Higher_Geography","SpecificLocality","questions","_myExternalId"

 * TypeStatus
 * TypeNumber
 * CitedInPublication
 * Features
-* Higher_Geography
+* HigherGeography
 * SpecificLocality
 * VerbatimLocality
 * VerbatimCollector
 * VerbatimCollection
 * VerbatimNumbers
 * VerbatimUnclassifiedText
-* Minimum_Elevation
+* MinimumElevationSt  (for Minimum_Elevation)
-* Maximum_Elevation
+* MaximumElevationSt  (for Maximum_Elevation)
 * Elev_Units
 * CollectingMethod
-* ISODate
+* ISODate (in the form 1998-03-05  or the form 1998-03-01/1998-04-03)
 * DateNOS (use instead of vebatimDate when loading an arbitrary set of columns).
 * DateEmerged
 * DateEmergedIndicator